-- Innerwear includes sales of basic branded apparel products that are replenishment in nature under the product categories of men's underwear, women's panties, children's underwear and socks, and intimate apparel, which includes bras and shapewear. - Activewear includes sales of basic branded products that are primarily seasonal in nature to both retailers and wholesalers, as well as licensed sports apparel and licensed logo apparel in collegiate bookstores, mass retailers and other channels. - International includes sales of products in all of the Company's categories outside the United States, primarily in Europe, Australia, Asia, Latin America and Canada.
+- Innerwear includes sales of basic branded apparel products that are replenishment in nature under the product categories of men's underwear, women's panties, children's underwear and socks, and intimate apparel, which includes bras - Activewear includes sales of basic branded products that are primarily seasonal in nature to both retailers and wholesalers, as well as licensed sports apparel and licensed logo apparel in collegiate bookstores, mass retailers and other channels. - International includes sales of products in all of the Company's categories outside the United States, primarily in Europe, Australia, Asia, Latin America and Canada.

-The Company evaluates the operating performance of its segments based upon segment operating profit, which is defined as operating profit before general corporate expenses, acquisition-related and integration charges and amortization of intangibles.
-In the first quarter of 2018, the Company eliminated the allocation of certain corporate overhead selling, general and administrative expenses related to the legal, human resources, information technology, finance and real estate departments to the segments, in order to reflect the manner in which the business is managed and results are reviewed by the Chief Executive Officer, who is the Company's chief operating decision maker.
-Prior year segment operating profit disclosures have been revised to conform to the current year presentation.
+The Company evaluates the operating performance of its segments based upon segment operating profit, which is defined as operating profit before general corporate expenses, restructuring and other action-related charges and amortization of intangibles.
 The accounting policies of the segments are consistent with those described in Note, "Summary of Significant Accounting Policies."